HMT Arab: War service

 The Admiralty commissioned her in September 1939 with the pennant number FY202, equipping and arming her for anti-submarine warfare.
 Lieutenant Richard Been Stannard Royal Navy Reserve became her captain.

 On 12 March 1940, Arab was escorting a convoy during which the German air force bombed SS Statira.
 For his actions, Stannard received a mention in despatches.

-In late April 1940, the Admiralty sent the 15th Anti-Submarine Striking Force, under Commander Sir Geoffrey Congreve, to Namsos, Norway, about 100 miles north of Trondheim.
+In late April 1940, the Admiralty sent the 15th Anti-Submarine Striking Force, under Lieutenant Commander Sir Geoffrey Congreve, to Namsos, Norway, about 100 miles north of Trondheim.
 The task force was to evacuate troops that had landed there on 14 April as part of the unsuccessful Namsos Campaign.

 During the five days, 28 April to 2 May, that Arab was in the fjord, she endured 24 dive bomber attacks, and seven higher altitude (8000 or 10,000 feet) bombing attacks.
 The Luftwaffe sank three other naval trawlers from A/S SF 15 at Namsfjord: Aston Villa, Gaul and St. Goran.

 On 3 May, as Arab was leaving Namsos, taking St. Goran’s crew with her, Arab managed to shoot down a Heinkel He 115 that had ordered her to ‘steer east (i.e., back to Namsos and captivity) or be sunk’.
 Stannard then brought Arab safely home in spite of her damaged engines.
 It was for his actions and leadership during the five days at Namsos that Stannard received the VC.

 Arab, with Stannard in command, served at the Dunkirk evacuation during 26 May and 4 June 1940.
 On 29 June 1940, the Admiralty promoted Stannard to lieutenant commander, RNR.
 At the end of the year he left Arab and went on to command destroyers, earning a DSO (Distinguished Service Order) while captain of HMS Vimy.